AdobeDocs/commerce-merchant-services.en/help/live-search/technical-overview.md

 ## Widget code repository

-The Product Listing Page widget and the Search Popover widget are both available for download from their github repository.
+The Product Listing Page widget and the Live Search field widget are both available for download from their github repository.

 This allows developers to fully customize the functionality and styling.
 These users host the code themselves while still taking advantage of the [!DNL Live Search] service.